ashwinikh27/campaign-tracker/README.md

+1. Campaign Tracker

-A simple Campaign Tracker built with React, Node.js, and MongoDB that lets users add, view, update, and delete marketing campaigns.
+- A simple web app built with React, Node.js, and MongoDB to manage marketing campaigns.
+- Users can add, view, update, and delete campaigns, with data stored persistently.

-Features :
+2. Features

--Add a new marketing campaign
+- Add a new marketing campaign

--View all campaigns in a clean list
+- View all campaigns in a list

--Update campaign status (Active, Paused, Completed)
+- Update campaign status (Active, Paused, Completed)

--Delete a campaign

-Data stored persistently in MongoDB
+- Delete campaigns

+- Persistent storage using MongoDB

-Tech Stack :
+3. Tech Stack

-Frontend: React, Axios, HTML, CSS
+- Frontend: React, Axios, HTML, CSS

-Backend: Node.js, Express
+- Backend: Node.js, Express

-Database: MongoDB (Local or MongoDB Atlas)
+- Database: MongoDB (Local or Atlas)

-Setup Instructions
+4. Setup Instructions

+- Cloning the Project :

-1. Clone or Download the Project git clone <your_repo_link>
+   git clone <repo_link>

-cd campaign-tracker
+   cd ../campaign-tracker

-2. Setup Backend
+- Backend Setup :

-cd backend
+   cd ../backend

    npm install

-Create a .env file inside backend/ with your MongoDB connection string:

-MONGO_URI=mongodb://127.0.0.1:27017/campaignDB
-PORT=5000

-Start backend:
+   Start the backend:

    node server.js

-Server will run on http://localhost:5000

-3. Setup Frontend
+- Frontend Setup :

    cd ../frontend

    npm install

    npm start

-Frontend will run on http://localhost:3000
+5. What I Learned

-The goal was to build a simple CRUD (Create, Read, Update, Delete) web app connecting a React frontend with a Node.js + MongoDB backend.
+- How to connect a React frontend with a Node.js backend.

-I focused on clear folder structure, simple design, and working functionality.
-Through this task, I strengthened my understanding of REST APIs, React state management, and full-stack data flow.
+- Implementing CRUD operations and managing state in React.

+- Handling full-stack data flow from UI to database.